harness/developer-hub/release-notes/cloud-cost-management.md

 #### New features and enhancements

-- Expanded Azure Region Options: We have added a new 'All' option in Azure regions, which enables users to run a Governance policy across all regions.
-[CCM-17588]
+- Expanded Azure Region Options: We have introduced a new `allregions` option in Azure regions, allowing users to execute any Rule or establish an Enforcement across all regions with just one Evaluation for a Subscription.
+This boosts efficiency and helps prevent exceeding Azure API limits when executing a Rule for a Subscription across multiple regions.
+Instead of running on multiple regions it will now run only on one single region i.e `allregions`.
+[CCM-17185, CCM-16771]

 - Anomaly Drilldown Support: We have introduced support for Anomaly drilldown, allowing users to precisely view anomalies on the Anomaly List Page that were visible on the Perspective Details Page.
 [CCM-17137]